OlhaMyndziv/Tech_Blog/README.md

 ## General Info
-The app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+The app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.[Link to deployed application](https://powerful-taiga-04639.herokuapp.com/)

 Image showcasing the application